birds-canopy/canapy/README.md

 my_config.transforms.audio.sampling_rate = 16000
 ```

-The objects in charge with dealing with the configuration throughout
+The objects in charge of dealing with the configuration throughout
 your annotation pipeline are your `Corpus` and Annotator.
 To apply your
 configuration, change your `Corpus` configuration files: